Kitware/ParaView/.gitlab/issue_templates/new-release.md

   - OSPRay raycasting and pathtracing runs ("Enable Ray Tracing" property in View panel)
   - OptiX pathtracing runs (not macOS)
   - IndeX runs (load pvNVIDIAIndeX plugin, add a Wavelet dataset, change representaiton to NVIDIA IndeX)
+  - (All binaries) Open can.ex2 example.
+Split screen horizontally.
+Switch to Volume rendering in one view, ray tracing in the other.
+Save screenshot (.png).
+Save Animation (.avi).

 Binary checklist
   - [ ] macOS arm64